Every Scripture is God-breathed and profitable for teaching, for reproof, for correction, and for instruction in righteousness. 2 Timothy 3:16

 5 Your statutes stand firm.

-Holiness adorns your house,
+Holiness adorns your house, Lord,

-The Lord Will Not Forget His People
+The Lord Remembers His People

 you God, to whom vengeance belongs, shine out.

-2 Rise up, you judge of the earth.
+2 Rise up, Judge of the earth.

 Pay back the proud what they deserve.